PRIVACY STATEMENT • SLASHDOT MEDIA

 For additional information about what to do if you have questions or concerns about our Safe Harbor program, please see the enforcement section below.

 Slashdot Media reserves the right to update and change this Privacy Statement from time to time.
-If Slashdot Media makes material changes to its privacy practices, a notice will be posted on this web page.
+If Slashdot Media makes material changes to its privacy practices, a notice will be posted on this web page prior to the change becoming effective.
 Each time a user uses the Sites, the current version of the Privacy Statement applies.
 Accordingly, a user should check the date of this Privacy Statement (which appears at the top) and review for any changes since the last version.
 If a user does not agree to the Privacy Statement, the user should not use the Sites.